 - Does the work seem to wallow in unwholesome subject matter?
 (I have an extremely low tolerance for this sort of thing, so the books I read have very few, if any, vulgar situations.)

 Is full of foul language, either mild or severe

 - Am I able to read large chunks of the book without encountering any bad language at all?
 When it does occur, is it mild and infrequent?
 (I can’t tolerate more than two or three instances of the Lord’s name taken in vain in a severe way within the scope of a novel; every instance of it grates on me like fingernails scraped over a chalkboard.)

-Glamorizes or condones sexual relations outside of legal marriage between a man and a woman
+Glamorizes or condones sexual relations outside of divinely approved marriage between a man and a woman

 - If a primary character engages in sexual relations outside of marriage, does he experience any guilt?
 Whether he feels guilty or not, does he experience adverse consequences because of what he did?
 (The adverse consequences may be as simple as unhappiness, feelings of restlessness, or dissatisfaction with the relationship over time.)
 Does his act affect the people around him and society in general in a negative way?

 - If an immoral act is a part of the plot, do I come away from it disgusted?
 Or do I come away from it feeling glad it happened?
 Do I come away from it feeling that, while not a good thing, it wasn’t so bad?
 Do I come away from it feeling that it was a neutral little detail?
 (Primary characters and plots should never leave me feeling neutral about immorality; when minor characters and plots are involved, use judgment.)

 - Is a main character in any way romantically involved with a person other than the spouse?
 If so, do I come away from the story feeling this was a bad thing, even if no sex was involved and even if the spouse is a jerk?